 Joe Carnahan unleashed his underrated survival thriller THE GREY and along with it Liam Neeson’s finest performance.
 Centred on a band of surviving oil workers, who find themselves hunted by a pack of ravenous wolves in the frozen Alaskan wilderness, the film is more than the trailer and synopsis suggest with some deep and meaningful insight into flawed individuals fighting for their lives. ’Once more into the fray.
 Into the last good fight I’ll ever know.
 Live and die on this day.
 Live and die on this day’. – THE GREY is bloody epic and certainly in my top five of the 2012.

 The found-footage genre sprouted an impressive sci-fi thriller in first-time director Josh Trank’s superpowered teens movie CHRONICLE.
-The film, which Dan described as an “absorbing and imaginative spectacle“, brought a stand-out performance from Dane DeHann who recently bagged a role in 2 and excelled in John Hillcoat’s LAWLESS.
+The film, which Dan described as an “absorbing and imaginative spectacle“, brought a stand-out performance from Dane DeHann who recently bagged a role in THE AMAZING SPIDER-MAN 2 and excelled in John Hillcoat’s LAWLESS.
 The film caught the eye of 20th Century Fox who were quick to snap up Trank for their forthcoming FANTASTIC FOUR reboot as well confirming CHRONICLE 2 is on the way, though the director is not expected to return.

 Frightener THE WOMAN IN BLACK – Hammer Films biggest hit – starred Daniel Radcliffe attempting to shake off the boy wizard once and for all as widowed father Arthur Kipps shacking up in the haunted abode Eel Marsh House.
 James Watkins take on Susan Hill’s iconic source novel (previously adapted as an acclaimed stage-show and terrifying TV movie) had genuine chills with THN’s Fordy praising it as “…an artistic triumph for those behind and in front of the camera, and be it aesthetically or emotionally, a very satisfying experience”.